 The Air Force Achievement Medal, the Air Force Commendation Medal, and the Meritorious Service Medal are probably the most commonly submitted and awarded decorations in the Air Force.
 The Air Force has streamlined the process over the last few years and it's easier than ever to submit someone for a medal.
 All it takes is:

-Fill out the Decor 6.
-This document takes only a few minutes to fill in and it can be handwritten.
+2. Fill out the Decor 6.
+This form takes only a few minutes to fill out and can be handwritten.

-Write the citation.
-This is the text that will be read during the presentation of the award.
+3. Write the citation.
+The citation is the text that will be read during the presentation of the award.
 It can only be 11 - 13 lines so it's not that hard.
-The introduction and ending must be as directed by AFI 36-2803 so the only part left to write is the narrative, two or three sentences describing the accomplishment between the standard opening and closing statements.
+The introduction and ending must be as directed by AFI 36-2806 so the only part left to write is the narrative, two or three sentences describing the accomplishment between the standard opening and closing statements.

-Give the package (the citation text, the completed and signed DECOR 6, and the EPR copies if necessary) to your supervisor.
+4. Give the package (the citation text, the completed and signed DECOR 6, and the EPR copies if necessary) to your supervisor.
 Note that, in the past, in addition to the above, most units required separate written justification for the recommended awards.
 This usually meant a single sheet of bond paper or AF Form containing bullet statements illustrating how deserving the recommended troop was.
-Most units no longer require this --the prior EPRs serve the same purpose.
-(Ref AFI 36-2803, para 18.104.22.168: "You may use copies of EPR/OPRs, covering the award period, to justify the AFCM or the Meritorious Service Medal (MSM).")
+Many units no longer require this -the prior EPRs serve the same purpose.

 If your unit does require additional justification, use AF Form 642 or AF Form 2274 for documenting justification for an Achievement Medal.
 Use AF Form 642 or bond paper for documenting justification for a Commendation Medal.
 Use bond paper for justifying an MSM.
 Note that DISA has its own submission requirements and requires justification for an MSM on a DISA Form 530.

 If you've never submitted someone for a decoration before it might seem a little complicated but it's not really that hard.
-All awards follow a prescribed format which is outlined in the applicable AFI (AFI 36-2803, The Air Force Awards and Decorations program).
+All awards follow a prescribed format which is outlined in the applicable AFI (AFI 36-2806, Awards and Memorialization Program).
 All that needs to be done is to fill in the details.
 But sometimes, when you're trying to write the citation, it's hard to get your thoughts flowing, to accurately convey what you want to say.
 That's what this site is for.
 We're in the process of collecting awards and decoration examples to make the job easier.
-Please check back often as this is a work in progress.
+Check back often as this is a work in progress.